 About ITP

-With ITP, your immune system causes your spleen to destroy blood cells called platelets.
+With ITP, your immune system causes your spleen to destroy blood cells called platelets (also referred to as thrombocytes).
 These cells are needed to help your blood form clots.
-ITP causes you to have low levels of platelets.
-This means your blood is slow to clot.
-With ITP, you can bruise or bleed more easily than normal.
+ITP causes you to have low levels of platelets, which means your blood is slow to clot.
+With ITP, you can bruise or bleed more easily than usual.

-Common symptoms of ITP include purpura (many purple bruises on your skin or inside your mouth).
-Your bruises may also look more like a rash, made up of small, pinpoint-sized, red or purple dots.
+Common symptoms of ITP include purpura (many purple, brown, or black bruises on your skin or inside your mouth).
+Your bruises may also look more like a rash, made up of small, pinpoint-sized, red, purple, brown, or black dots.

-Other common symptoms include nosebleeds, bleeding gums, and in women, heavy periods.
+Other common symptoms include nosebleeds, bleeding gums, and, in females, heavy periods.
 More serious internal bleeding is also possible.

 Nplate and ITP